sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/hardware-software-requirements-2013.md

 - `/?` Display command-line options

-- `/continue` is used to tell the installer that it is continuing from a restart
+- `/continue` is used to tell the installer that it's continuing from a restart

 - `/unattended` No user interaction

 The installer installs from the file that you specify in the command-line options described in the following list.
 In this list, < _file_> signifies the file from which you want to install.
-If you do not specify the < _file_> option, the installer downloads the file from the Internet and installs it.
-If the option does not apply to the current operating system, it is ignored.
+If you don't specify the < _file_> option, the installer downloads the file from the Internet and installs it.
+If the option doesn't apply to the current operating system, it's ignored.

 - **/SQLNCli:< _file_>** Install Microsoft SQL Server 2008 SP1 Native Client from <  _file_>